base/sol2base/README.md

 ## 🙏 acknowledgments

-The Base team that put this together is cracked and it was fucking dope to be at Basecamp in-person when this was announced.
+The Base team that put this together is cracked and it was dope to be at Basecamp in-person when this was announced.

 - [Base](https://base.org) for the bridge infra
 - [Coinbase Developer Platform](https://docs.cdp.coinbase.com) for faucet services & general badassery